jtran549/GoogleHomepage/README.md

 # GoogleHomepage
-Google homepage project from The Odin Project
+Google Homepage project from The Odin Project